Devsbench/scientific-robin-e5a44/content/pages/pricing.md

           *   We schedule a 30 min **"Discovery Call"** with our Blockchain Expert and Project Manager

+          *   Signing NDA when both sides see that there is a potential fit
         actions:
           - label: Order Now
             url: /signup